fosslight/hub-guide-en/tips/2_project/2_using_project_info/2_search_oss_in_project.md

 # Search for Projects Containing Specific Open Source

-You can search for projects that include a specific open source through search criteria.
+You can search for projects that include a specific open source using search criteria.

 1. Click Advanced Search in the Search window.
    ![Search1](../../images/project/search/search_1.png)